Yoke (aeronautics)

 A yoke, alternatively known as a control wheel or a control column, is a device used for piloting some fixed-wing aircraft.

 The pilot uses the yoke to control the attitude of the plane, usually in both pitch and roll.
 Rotating the control wheel controls the ailerons and the roll axis.
 Fore and aft movement of the control column controls the elevator and the pitch axis.
 When the yoke is pulled back, the nose of the aircraft rises.
 When the yoke is pushed forward, the nose is lowered.
 When the yoke is turned left, the plane rolls to the left, and when it is turned to the right, the plane rolls to the right.

 Small to medium-size aircraft, usually limited to propeller-driven, feature a mechanical system whereby the yoke is connected directly to the control surfaces with cables and rods.
 Human muscle power alone is not enough for larger and more powerful aircraft, so hydraulic systems are used, in which yoke movements control hydraulic valves and actuators.
-In more modern aircraft, inputs may first be sent to a fly-by-wire system, which then sends a corresponding signal to actuators attached to the control surfaces.
+In more modern aircraft, inputs may first be sent to a fly-by-wire system, which then sends a corresponding signal to actuators attached to the aileron booster systems and control surfaces.
 Yokes may feature a stick shaker, which is designed to help indicate the onset of stall, or even a stick pusher, which physically pushes the yoke to prevent a stall.

 Styles

 Yokes come in a variety of shapes and sizes, the most common being of a "U" or "W" design.
 Some aircraft use a "ram's horn" style yoke, shaped like an "M", such as Embraer aircraft and the Concorde.
 There are some rarer exotic or archaic styles, such as circular or semi-circular designs, much like a steering wheel.

-In larger aircraft they are usually mounted on a post protruding vertically from the floor, referred to as a control column.
-In most other planes, they are mounted on a horizontal tube that comes out of the instrument panel.
+In larger aircraft they are usually on a post protruding vertically from the floor, referred to as a control column.
+In most other planes, they are pivot point mounted on a horizontal tube that comes out of the instrument panel.

 In the case of the Cirrus SR20 and Cirrus SR22, although the control looks like a side stick, it works like a yoke handle (referred to in the industry as a "side yoke").
 The Cessna 162 uses a similar device.